mobizt/FirebaseClient/README.md

 The powerful debugding system allows you to understand what is going on when it is running or failed.

-The network identifier classe, authentication classe and the SSL client class can be plug and play.
+The network identifier class, authentication class and the SSL client class can be plug and play.
 They can be on-the-fly switchable.

 The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
 Even though it contains more lines of code, it is still simple but efficient.